-John Gray joined HTA in October 2010 to lead a dedicated team of Architects and Technologists specialising in the delivery of post-planning projects through procurement and on to construction.
+John Gray joined HTA in 2010 to lead a dedicated team of Architects and Technologists specialising in housing project delivery.
 John was made a Partner in 2015 and has helped establish HTA’s reputation as a leading practice in the delivery of technically proficient and skilfully executed projects.

 John’s Architectural career began with James Stirling & Michael Wilford at a time when drawings were done by hand.
-Since then he has worked for a variety of large, multi-disciplinary practices in the UK, Germany, Italy and Singapore.
-He joined Aukett Associates in the late 90s during the ‘dotcom boom’ and gained a wealth of experience in the fast-moving telecoms infrastructure business.
-Moving into the retail and commercial sectors, he acquired a working knowledge of package-based systems of construction procurement.
-In 2002 John joined Ryder Architects as they established a small office in London.
+He went on to work for a variety of large, multi-disciplinary practices in the UK, Germany, Italy and Singapore.
+He joined Aukett Associates during the ‘dotcom boom’ and gained a wealth of experience in the fast-moving telecoms infrastructure business.
+Moving into retail and commercial sectors, he acquired an appreciation of package-based methods of procurement.

-During his eight years at Ryder, he was strategically involved in the development of internal systems and QA protocols as the office grew in staff from 10 to 110 through its merger and eventual takeover by the Dallas-based HKS.
-Over this period he broadened his scope to include Healthcare and Education in the role of Project Architect on several PFI hospital and BSF schools projects.
+Prior to HTA, John spent 8 years at Ryder Architecture where he was strategically involved in the development of internal systems and QA protocols.
+He further broadened his scope to include Healthcare and Education sectors in his role as Project Architect on several PFI hospital and BSF schools projects.